It’s not a snippet of scripture one considers very often:

 Did you ever stop to think of how we let thoughts that come winging into our minds affect us, depress us, make us anxious, distress us?

 Instead of just a passing thought, they can control us.
-They can possess us.
+In the end, they can possess us.

 It’s at the very moment of entrance that we have our best opportunity to stop that.

-As soon as negative thoughts enters our minds, we should encircle them, put them in a cage, eliminate them.
+As soon as negative thoughts enter our minds, we should encircle them, throw a rope around them, put them in a cage, and as soon as we can (hopefully, instantly), eliminate them.

 We all have the power to do that.
 What it takes is discipline.